-A Post-Call Surveys are typically an automated survey used at the end of a call to gather information from the customer about the conversation they just completed.
+Post-Call Surveys are typically an automated survey (using technology) that is used at the end of a call to gather information from the customer about the interaction they just completed.

 What are Post-Call Surveys used for?

 Post-Call Surveys can be used for a variety of reasons including:

 - Voice of the Customer e.g.

 - Confirming whether their issue was resolved (first call resolution)